MintTree117/CatalogApi/README.md

 # Catalog API

-The Catalog API interacts with the shopping app and the ordering API to provide high-performance, read-only access to product information.
+This api interacts with 2 other repositories, the [ShoppingApp](https://github.com/MintTree117/ShoppingApp.git) and [OrderingApi](https://github.com/MintTree117/OrderingApi.git), to provide high-performance, read-only access to product and related information.

+See the fully deployed application [here](https://happy-bush-0b0f3e80f.5.azurestaticapps.net/)

 ## Features